The OGs of their genres

 The Barnes promotional publications claim this exhibition is an expansion of the foundation’s educational program, with an emphasis on art historical contexts.
 Yet wall notes emphasize mostly biographical particulars for Renoir and Matisse.
 These underwhelming didactics skimp on political, cultural, and economic contexts.
 While the artists’ relationship certainly is interesting and relevant, I found myself with questions.

-One display mentions how Matisse’s odalisques in the last gallery reference “colonial fantasy of exotic non-Western sexuality.”
+One display mentions how Matisse’s odalisques in the last gallery reference a “colonial fantasy of exotic non-Western sexuality.”
 This is a great example of the context we need, and I wish there was more of it, like reflections on the male gaze, objectified female bodies, representation, and class.
 Could the curators have addressed the absence of people of color in the work?
-Or how France at the time was struggling with post-Industrial Revolution social hierarchies, new environmental pollutions, and rampant capitalism?
+Or how France at the time was struggling with post-Industrial Revolution social hierarchies, new environmental pollution, and rampant capitalism?
 Both artists seem to have ignored World War I, although two of Renoir’s sons were wounded on the front lines.
 Did their wealth make it easier to create a bubble?

 Museum viewers are keen to understand art and history, not simply take in masterpieces.
 One hundred years ago, we were facing the same challenges: war, injustice, sexism, climate change, and financial instability.
 Art history and old art can generate new dialogues.
 Exhibitions are compellingly relevant when curators draw connections between the past and the present.